 This week’s bible story

-Please help us to be a friend to anyone in need.
+Please help us to be forgiving people here in this school.

 This week’s bible story